pranitaT/spo-demo/README.md

 * SPO installed.
 After OpenShift 4.12+, the operator should be available from the included OperatorHub, before 4.12 GA, please follow [upstream instructions](https://github.com/kubernetes-sigs/security-profiles-operator/blob/main/installation-usage.md#openshift)
+  You can also use the `install-resources.yaml` manifest in this repo.

 * Run the `make setup` target.
 This will set up an appropriate namespace and the needed base profile.